Spinal Injury

 1. Reassure the casualty and tell them not to move – keep them in the position you found them in.

-2. Hold their head with your hands to keep the head and neck in line with the spine.
+2. Support their head with your hands to keep the head and neck in line with the spine.
+Do not force a casualty into a position that they were not in prior to your involvement.

 3. Call 999/112.